 QUESTION EVERYTHING!! -Even from us - and yes, even your vet!
 Most people run on blind faith and assume that vets are "all knowing."
-They have all the answers and know whats best for your beloved pet at all times...but from our experience, this is not always the case!
+That they have all the answers and know what's best for your beloved pet at all times...but from our experience, just listening to our clients stories for so many years... this is not always the case!

 If you feel like your vet is giving you the run around, you've been back and forth a bunch of times and your beloved pet is not getting any better, don't be afraid to ask questions...or better yet, get a second opinion.
 Our hope is that we can help educate you from our years of experience ...and in doing so, extend the life of your pet!

 As professional groomers, we see hundreds of dogs on a regular basis, so we come across many common skin and coat ailments.
 The most common being: